vvnt0508/Python_RFM_Analysis/README.md

 - The Marketing Director has proposed using the RFM model, and the Data Analytics team has been tasked with building an automated Python-based solution due to the dataset's scale.

 ### II.
 Progress
-### Recommended approach:
-- Define and calculate the R, F, and M scores for each customer.
-Note: The reference date for calculating the R score is 31/12/2017.
-- Develop a scoring system with ratings from 1 to 5.
-Use the quintile method from statistics.
-- Based on the classification table, group the customers accordingly.
-- Visualize the number of segments with various data dimensions.
-- Analyze the current status of the company and provide recommendations to the Marketing team.
-- Suggest to the Marketing and Sales teams which of the three R, F, M metrics the Superstore retail model should focus on the most.

 ### Data describe
 ![Screenshot 2024-12-23 112840](https://i.imgur.com/0Dw9LxD.png)